Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Simulation Studies

+When on-off switching is allowed, the load-tracking performance remains comparable to that of the all-online setting.
+Since two systems are switched off during low-load periods, the online systems operate at a higher average load, and the HTO impurity concentration becomes lower, indicating a larger safety margin.
+However, this benefit comes with additional thermal transients.
+The offline stacks cool down during low-load periods, which increases the temperature-tracking error and reduces energy efficiency. }

-A minor difference arises during the initial phase due to the absence of inter-stack heat exchange in the 1-in-1 systems.
-As shown in Fig. \ref{fig:comp1in1}, the lack of differential lye flow control for temperature equalization results in gentler control actions for lye flow and temperature in the 1-in-1 systems.
-For the 4-in-1 system, the stack lye flow rates drop by 33\% at most to 0.225 m$^3$/s, while for the 1-in-1 systems the maximal drop is by 18.5\% to 0.273 m$^3$/s .
-However, as stack temperatures converge, these differences decay, though the stack temperatures in 1-in-1 system converge in a slower manner due to heat insulation among the stacks.
+Another difference arises during startup.
+In the 4-in-1 system, inter-stack heat exchange via differential lye flow accelerates temperature equalization.
+In contrast, the 1-in-1 systems lack such coupling, leading to slower convergence.
+In the 4-in-1 case, the largest lye flow reduction occurs in the hottest stack (up to 44.5\%), while in the 1-in-1 systems it occurs in the coldest stack (37.3\%).
+After startup, temperatures converge in both cases, but more slowly in the 1-in-1 systems due to thermal isolation.

-The performance metrics summarized in Table \ref{tab:compare} also show that the efficiency, load-tracking performance, and other key indicators are nearly identical between the two configurations.
-The differences in load-tracking RMSE, stack temperature RMSE, and specific energy consumption are less than $0.010$ MW, $3.265$ K, and $0.007$ kWh/Nm$^3$ even for the 1-pump configuration.
-This similarity suggests that the 4-in-1 system and 1-in-1 systems are interchangeable from a dynamic performance perspective.
-Therefore, as the answer to Question 1, employing the 4-in-1 system does not compromise flexibility or efficiency.
+Table \ref{tab:compare} summarizes the performance metrics. { For setting a), where all four 1-in-1 systems remain online, the 4-in-1 system and the four 1-in-1 systems show comparable efficiency, load-tracking performance, and temperature regulation.
+Differences in temperature RMSE and specific energy consumption are below 0.420 K and 0.001 kWh/Nm$^3$, respectively, and the load-tracking RMSE during unsaturated periods differs by only 0.005 MW.
+This similarity reflects the same optimal allocation driven by electrochemical characteristics summarized in Section \ref{sec:production}.
+Therefore, in response to Question 1 under continuous all-online operation, adopting the 4-in-1 system does not reduce operational flexibility or energy efficiency. }

-It is worth noting, however, that this study assumes all stacks in the $N$-in-1 system maintain an operational state.
-In practice, hydrogen plants with multiple 1-in-1 systems allow individual electrolyzers to start up and shut down independently, offering greater long-term flexibility \cite{varela2021modeling,qiu2023extended,li2024two}.
-For $N$-in-1 systems, constraints such as pressure and liquid level control may limit the operating range when not all the stacks are active.
-Additionally, the temperature or HTO impurity accumulation dynamics with partial stacks turned on may introduce new challenges.
-These issues warrant further investigation.
+{ For setting b), where independent 1-in-1 systems are allowed to switch between online and offline states, load-tracking performance remains comparable.
+However, the temperature-tracking RMSE increases to 8.394 K, the specific energy consumption increases from 4.785 to 4.857 kWh/Nm$^3$, and the total hydrogen yield decreases from 25,862.3 to 25,475.3 Nm$^3$.
+These results suggest that modular on-off operation can improve low-load flexibility and reduce HTO impurity, but may also introduce additional thermal transients and efficiency penalties if the startup/shutdown schedule is not optimized.